HibberdLab/hibberdlab.github.com/members.md

     </a>
     <div class="media-body">
       <h4 class="media-heading">Richard Smith</h4>
       <p>Richard has previously worked as a software developer, and took his BSc in Conservation Biology at the University of the West of England.
-He spent a sandwich year researching seed dormancy at the Millennium Seed Bank, and continued to work for the MSB as a data analyst during the final year of his degree.</p>
+He spent a sandwich year researching seed dormancy at the Millennium Seed Bank, and continued to work for the MSB as a data analyst during the final year of his degree.
+His PhD involves investigating C<sub>4</sub> in wetland conditions.</p>
-      <p>His PhD, funded jointly by the MSB and the Department of Plant Sciences, focuses on combining computational and molecular tools to understand how C<sub>4</sub> operates in wetland conditions such as those found in rice paddies.
-His approach involves using cell-type specific and developmental deep sequencing in the C<sub>4</sub> weed of rice paddies, <i>Echinochloa glabrescens</i>.
-Richard is currently developing software for improving high throughput sequence analysis, especially <i>de-novo</i> transcriptomics and RNA-Seq.</p>
+      <p>Richard is currently developing software for improving high throughput biological data analysis, especially <i>de-novo</i> transcriptomics and regulatory motif discovery.</p>
     </div>
   </div>
 </div>